 If there isn’t a queue, then the jaunty aqua exterior and potted banana tree will let you know you’ve found the spot.
 The no-frills dining room is perfectly comfortable and draws most of its atmosphere from the closely packed tables and Milie’s warm and maternal presence.
 Charismatic and fun, she is delighted to share stories of 3 Leaves food with her customers, from cooking techniques to regional variations.

-Santosh is a wizard with spices, layering heat and fragrance to craft authentic dishes that sing with zesty flavours.
+Santosh is a man who loves and understands spices profoundly, layering heat and fragrance to craft authentic dishes that sing with zesty flavours.
 Working from a tiny kitchen he whips up moreish delights like earthy dahl, palak pakora chaat (spinach fritters), pav bhaji (bread rolls with a spicy paste) and flaky paratha (flaky flatbreads).
 A signature dish, the riotous chole samosa chaat, is worth the trip alone.

 While Milie and Santosh hail from southern India, 3 Leaves’ food draws from the sub-continent’s many cooking styles, to keep menus fresh and exciting.
 Curries of the day might include murg mumtaz (creamy chicken curry) or spicy gosht falaknuma (slow-cooked lamb curry), beef masala, Malabar fish curry, biryani and always a vegetarian option.